xster/flutter-wiki/Add-Flutter-to-existing-apps.md

 documents the current state of that work and will be updated as we build out the necessary tooling.

-Last updated October 1, 2018.
+Last updated October 5, 2018.

-The "add2app" support is **in preview**, and is so far only available on the master channel.
+The "add2app" support is **in preview**, and is so far **only available on the master channel**.

 ## The Flutter module project template

-Flutter projects created using `flutter create xxx` include very simple host apps for your Flutter/Dart code (a single-Activity Android host and a single-ViewController iOS host).
-You can modify these host apps to suit your needs and build from there.
+Previously Flutter projects created using `flutter create xxx` included very simple host apps for your Flutter/Dart code (a single-Activity Android host and a single-ViewController iOS host).
+You could modify these host apps to suit your needs and build from there.

 But if you're starting off with an *existing* host app for either platform, you'll likely want to include your Flutter project in that app as some form of library instead.

-This is what the Flutter module template provides.
-Executing `flutter create -t module xxx` produces a Flutter project containing an Android library and a Cocoapods pod designed for consumption by your existing host app.
+This is what the Flutter module provides.
+Executing `flutter create xxx` from the master channel after October 4th 2018 produces a Flutter project containing an Android library and a Cocoapods pod designed for consumption by your existing host app.

 ## Android